GoogleSolutionChallenge/CrisisConnect-App-Repository/README.md

 In summary, Crisis Connect is a vital support application that empowers those affected by natural disasters with crucial information, resources, and assistance during trying times.

 Prompted by the devastating earthquakes in Turkey earlier this year, our team of computer science and engineering students set out to create innovative solutions to help mitigate the impact of natural disasters on communities worldwide.
-As climate change continues to intensify, the frequency of such disasters is anticipated to increase, further highlighting the need for modern solutions to these modern problems.
+As climate change continues to intensify, the frequency of such disasters is anticipated to increase, further highlighting the need for modern solutions to these modern issues.

 Although academic responsibilities have temporarily slowed our progress, our vision for Crisis Connect incorporates several essential features, such as an emergency alert system to keep users informed during crises.
 In future updates, we aim to broaden our database to deliver vital emergency information to people globally, and to implement features that facilitate communication between users and their emergency contacts, ensuring seamless connections with loved ones during distressing situations.